kagisearch/kagi-docs/docs/kagi/search-details/search-speed.md

 First, we optimized our technology stack to increase code execution speed and decrease connection latency.

-Second, we reduced data transfer between Kagi and the browser, in some cases as much as 20x less compared to some of our competitors!
-This reduction has the neat side-effect of reducing CO<sub>2</sub> emissions.
-Using Kagi Search will benefit the environment as well as you!
+Second, we reduced data transfer between Kagi and the browser, in some cases as much as 20x less compared to some of our competitors.
+Having no ads andno JavaScript frameworks really helps.

+Third, our infrastructure is global, so you’ll always connect automatically to the Kagi node closest to you.

 | Product | SERP Size | CO<sub>2</sub> | Load Time |
 | --- | --- | --- | --- |